DcoderSohan/VN-Fashion/RAILWAY_DEPLOY.md

 - Railway → Settings → Deploy
 - **Start Command**: `npm start`

+### Port Configuration
+When Railway asks **"Enter the port your app is listening on"**:

+**Option 1 (Recommended)**: Leave it blank or use Railway's auto-detected port
+- Railway usually auto-detects the port from your `package.json` start script
+- Your app uses `process.env.PORT || 5000`, so it will automatically use Railway's PORT

+**Option 2**: Enter the PORT from environment variables
+- Check Railway → Variables → Look for `PORT` variable
+- If PORT is set (e.g., `5000`), enter that number
+- If not set, Railway will auto-assign one

+**Option 3**: Enter `5000` explicitly
+- You can set `PORT=5000` in environment variables and enter `5000` here
+- But Railway's auto-detection usually works fine

+**Note**: Your app code already handles this with `process.env.PORT || 5000`, so Railway's automatic PORT assignment will work.

 ### Add Environment Variables
 Railway → Variables → Add: